 - 2. Density Bonus Incentive: The City of Lancaster continued to make available a density bonus provision providing incentives to developers who set aside 20% of their housing units for low-income households and 10% for very low-income households.
 Under this provision, the developer may exceed the maximum allowable residential density restrictions by 25% or receive an equivalent financial incentive.
 This provision provides an incentive to developers to increase the availability of housing to low-income households in the City through the use of private funds. - City Ordinance No. 816: The City of Lancaster continued to allow for density bonuses and other incentives and concessions to affordable housing developments under certain conditions.
 Under Ordinance No. 816, the City of Lancaster allows developers of condominium projects to be eligible for density bonuses and also allows the Director of Community Development to independently approve a second dwelling unit request, on lots of 10,000 sq. ft size or greater, if the request meets all development standards in lieu of the developer going through the previous Conditional Use Permit process.
-The ordinance also stipulates that in compliance with Americans with Disabilities Act provisions, "paths of travel" through residential neighborhoods must remain unobstructed. - City Ordinance No. 827: City Ordinance No. 827 provides a provision to allow the opportunity for developers to build mixed-use developments through a director's review process.
+The ordinance also stipulates that in compliance with Americans with Disabilities Act provisions, "paths of travel" through residential neighborhoods must remain unobstructed.

+- City Ordinance No. 827: City Ordinance No. 827 provides a provision to allow the opportunity for developers to build mixed-use developments through a director's review process.
 This designation allows the construction of multiple family projects combined with commercial developments within the City's Central Business District area. - 3.
-2030 General Plan Update: During the 2007 program year, the City of Lancaster continued to prepare and draft the General Plan Update to the year 2030.
+2030 General Plan Update: During the 2008 program year, the City of Lancaster continued to prepare and draft the General Plan Update to the year 2030.
 The General Plan is a "constitution" for long-term development and the foundation upon which all land use decisions are based.
 The General Plan addresses numerous issues including quality of life, community design, public health and safety, housing, transportation and circulation, municipal services, and economic vitality.
+A final and adopted version is expected to be approved in the first quarter of the 2009 Program Year.